 The United℠ Explorer Card is one of the few airline credit cards offers bonus points on select daily purchases:

-- 2x miles on United purchases, at restaurants (including eligible delivery services), and hotel nights booked directly from the hotel
+- 2x miles on United purchases, at restaurants (including eligible delivery services), and hotel nights

 - 1x miles for everything else